Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance: Abstract

 \section{Abstract}

 The IceCube neutrino discovery was punctuated by three showers with $E_\nu \!\approx\!
 1\!-\!2$~PeV.
-Interest is intense in possible fluxes at higher energies, though a marked lack of $E_\nu \!\approx\!
+Interest is intense in possible fluxes at higher energies, though a deficit of $E_\nu \!\approx\!
 6$~PeV Glashow resonance events implies a spectrum that is soft and/or cutoff below $\sim\,$few PeV.
-However, IceCube recently reported a through-going track event depositing $2.6 \!\pm\!
+However, IceCube recently reported a through-going track depositing $2.6 \!\pm\!
 0.3$~PeV.
 A muon depositing so much energy can imply $E_{\nu_\mu} \!\gtrsim\!10$~PeV.
-We show that extending the soft $E_\nu^{-2.6}$ spectral fit from TeV--PeV data is unlikely to yield such an event.
-Alternatively, a tau can deposit this much energy, though requiring $E_{\nu_\tau} \!\sim\!10 \times$ higher.
-We find that either scenario hints at a new flux, with the hierarchy of $\nu_\mu$ and $\nu_\tau$ energies suggesting a window into astrophysical neutrinos at $E_\nu \!\sim\!
+Alternatively, we find a tau can deposit this much energy, requiring $E_{\nu_\tau} E_\nu^{-2}$ flux predicts excessive Glashow events.
+These instead hint at a new flux, with the hierarchy of $\nu_\mu$ and $\nu_\tau$ energies implying astrophysical neutrinos at $E_\nu \!\sim\!
 100$~PeV if a tau.
-We address implications, including for ultrahigh-energy cosmic-ray and neutrino origins.
+We address implications for ultrahigh-energy cosmic-ray (UHECR) and neutrino origins.